Eianei/game-save-sync/README.md

 Each emulator's features and specific setup will be explained on "emulator-name".md; a general structure example in [structure.md](structure.md); and the set up for Steam ROM Manager in [steam-rom-manager.md](steam-rom-manager.md).
 I am also open to requests, and I will try to add requested emulators.

+## Imporant Considerations

+- Throughout the repository, both "Syncthing folder" or "Game Saves folder" (```~/Game\ Saves/```) will be mentioned indistictly.
+Both are the same folder and it's the folder created in Syncthing to share across devices, then other directories can be created within to each person's liking.
+More detailed diagram in [structure](structure.md).
+- There may be different and more optimal ways to reach the same conclusion, I just present what is my configuration and how to achieve synchronization between clients used to play on emulators.

 ## Why Syncthing?

 Syncthing works by creating and sharing a directory across devices (in my case "Game Saves"), and checking if any change has been made to that directory.
 If a change was made (in this use case, a save overwrite), it synchronizes the modification on every device that is on the P2P net, so it ensures there isn't a single point of failure.